Phel provides an easy method to access the current HTTP request. While in PHP the request is distribute in different globals variables ($_GET

 status # The HTTP status code

-headers # A table of headers
+headers # A map of headers

 body # The body of the response (string)